Class 10 Science Chapter 14 Solution – Sources of Energy | SEBA Assam

 Answer:

-(i) Wave energy is viable proposition only when and where the waves are very strong.
-This has constraints of time and location.
+(i) Wave energy can be used only in those places where the waves are very strong.

 (c) Tides?

-(ii) Huge amount of silt gets deposited on basins in the dams.
+(ii) A large amount of silt gets deposited in the basins of the dams which reduces their efficiency.

 7. On what basis would you classify energy sources as:

-Answer: The energy sources that can be regenerated are called renewable sources of energy.
+Answer: Energy sources are classified as renewable and non-renewable on the basis of their availability and the ability to be replenished naturally.
+The energy sources that can be regenerated naturally are called renewable sources of energy.

 Renewable energy:

-1. A renewable source of energy is one that replaces itself in the natural world.
+(i) A renewable source of energy is one that can replenish itself naturally in the environment.

-3. The energy is derived from resources that can be regenerated naturally over time and are therefore considered to be renewable.
+(iii) Energy from these sources is obtained from natural resources that can be regenerated over time, so they are considered renewable.

 Non-renewable energy:

-1. Non-renewable energy sources are those that will run out of energy after a few hundred years.
+(i) Non-renewable energy sources are those which will get exhausted after a few hundred years.

-3. The majority of the world’s energy comes from non-renewable resources like coal and oil, which are used to run companies, houses, and automobiles.
+(iii) Most of the world’s energy is obtained from non-renewable resources like coal and petroleum, which are used for industries, homes and vehicles.

 4. Renewable resources can naturally regenerate themselves, whereas nonrenewable resources cannot, which is how these two types of resources vary from one another.